DianaAkolzina/demoverite/knowledge/tools_reference.md

 This document enumerates all agent tools, their arguments, returned shapes, and dataRef chart patterns.
 Always:
 - Respect scope (only rooms in selection)
 - Respect time window (use start/end; adapt via fetch_table_meta if needed)
-- Use dataRef (never embed arrays) when returning charts
+- Prefer dataRef when returning charts; for short windows or small datasets you may embed compact arrays.

 ## 1) Discovery / Schema